jonathanborenstein/Telly/README.md

 2. You must then set up the database on your system.
 I have included a script to create the tables in Telly.sql.
 Make sure that the database name is the same as the one in the url field in the code above.

-3. In order to add mock trip entries to the database, you can use reservebus.jsp.
+3. In order to add mock trip entries to the database, you can use createtrip.jsp.
 Make sure the Date Leave and Date Return entries are in the YYYY-MM-DD format (2016-01-01).